top of page

 Debt

 Another important aspect to consider is debt.
 It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of 3 years.
 We do this by dividing the total long-term debt by earnings.
-Upon analyzing Teleperformance’s financials, I have determined that the company has 5,8 years of earnings in debt.
+Upon analyzing Teleperformance’s financials, I have determined that the company has 6,5 years of earnings in debt.
 This is significantly higher than the three-year limit I prefer.
-That said, there’s a clear explanation for the high debt, which is the acquisition of Majorel.
-Management has also commented on the debt situation and pointed out that they are continuing to reduce debt while maintaining a strong balance sheet.
-They also highlighted that Teleperformance has solid access to funding, with no liquidity concerns, and holds a BBB credit rating - the highest among peers.
-According to management, they are confident in the company’s ability to continue generating strong cash flow and gradually reducing debt.
-So while the debt-to-earnings number is above my usual limit, I don’t see it as a red flag in this case.
+That said, there is a clear explanation for the elevated debt, namely the acquisition of Majorel, which significantly expanded Teleperformance’s global footprint and service offering.
+Management has also emphasized that reducing debt remains a priority and that the company continues to make progress while still investing in future growth and returning cash to shareholders through dividends.
+Importantly, management has repeatedly stated that Teleperformance has a strong balance sheet, no liquidity concerns, and excellent access to funding if needed.
+The company also holds a BBB credit rating, which management points out is the highest among its major peers.
+In addition, Teleperformance has successfully raised financing in the market when needed, demonstrating that lenders have confidence in the business.
+Given the company’s consistent ability to generate substantial free cash flow, management expects debt to continue declining over time while supporting the company’s growth strategy.
+Therefore, while the debt-to-earnings figure is well above my preferred threshold, I do not consider it a red flag in this case because the debt is supported by a highly cash-generative business with a leading global market position and a clear plan to gradually reduce leverage.

 Support the Blog